morgade/grow-budget-advisor/README.md

 ### Instructions

-The frontend solution is a NPM NodeJS structure.
-To run the application just run:
+The frontend solution (grow-budget-advisor-browser-client) is a NPM NodeJS project.
+To run the application inside frontend project root folder:

     npm install
     npm run-script dev

-The backend solution was developed as a self contained application that can be deployed to a container or executed locally.
+The backend solution (grow-budget-advisor-service) was developed as a self contained application that can be deployed to a container or executed locally.
 The Maven build will create a Jar file.
-To run the application just use java -jar command on XXX-0.0.1-SNAPSHOT.jar.
+By default, backend project looks for static content at a relative path (../grow-budget-advisor-browser-client/public/).
+So run the application inside backend project root folder:

+    java -jar target/grow-budget-advisor-service-0.0.1.jar

 With current configurations, the embedded server will start serving on port 8080.

 Sign-ing with the user: 'dennis' and password: 'grow' to load some pre-defined data and start having some financial fun.

 ### Final Considerations